-When I’ve written about the 1996 movie The Craft before, I’ve called it, among other things, a 90s witchgirl classic.
+When I’ve written about the 1996 movie The Craft before (check out my high school horror guide), I’ve called it, among other things, a 90s witchgirl classic.
 So obviously, I was psyched to see the update, especially since it appeared to be more of a sequel than yet another reboot.
 Like, heck yeah, gen Z–let’s be weird and get revenge!
 But did that happen?
 Well, let’s review The Craft: Legacy and find out.

 image via Columbia Pictures

 You see, way back in the 90s, you couldn’t really build a brand on the internet.
 The internet existed, at least for part of the 90s, but it still wasn’t widespread enough to make people into stars.
 Instead, you were stuck with your hometown bunch.

 So while today, you can wield your quirks like a weapon, it wasn’t so back then.
 You were just weird.
 Don’t get me wrong–you could be weird and popular.
 But a lot of the time, you were just the weird kid.
 And that was something The Craft understood.

 Each of the girls at its center had their own issues.
 One thing they shared, though, is their outcast status.
 They had all drifted together as a trio, eventually pulling in the fourth who would help consolidate their power.
 Because despite all the drama that ensued, that is what 90s teenage girls took away from that movie.
 I’m reminded of a line from Robin Wasserman’s 90s-set book, Girls on Fire:

 Girls had to believe in everything but their own power, because if girls knew what they could do, imagine what they might.